-Windows 11 give us a flood of surprises in the interface, gaming, Microsoft store, and more.
-But the negative voice does exist about Windows performance, such as Windows 11 running slow.
+Windows 11 surprises us with its interface, gaming, Microsoft Store, and more.
+However, a negative voice does exist about Windows performance, such as Windows 11 running slow.
 How to speed up Windows 11?
 How to make Windows 11 faster?
-In this article, we will show 10 ways to optimize Windows 11 performance for smooth use.
+In this article, we will show ten ways to optimize Windows 11 performance for smooth use.

 - 1. Turn Off Visual Effects

 - 3. Extend C Drive to Make Windows 11 Faster